 According to data from 2015, people aged 18–49 years old spend 4% less time on TV.
 On the other hand, their time on YouTube went up by 74%.
 This staggering leap just goes to show how YouTube dominates other media platforms.

 23. Four times as many people prefer watching videos on YouTube over watching them on social media.

 (Think With Google)

 YouTube statistics show that the platform isn’t the only top website with videos on it.
-There are also videos to be found on top-performing social media platforms like Facebook, Instagram, and Twitter as well.
+There are also videos to be found on top-performing social media platforms like Facebook, Twitter, and Instagram, the photo and video sharing platform that saw 5 million videos being uploaded within the first 24 hours after Instagram announced the Video feature.
 Even so, YouTube is a big winner here.

 24. People are three times more likely to watch a YouTube tutorial video than read a product’s instructions.